What happened to Drones? Where is the drone market heading?

 Their penetration rate is over 80% below the nationwide average.

-Which states have the highest and lowest numbers of drone incidents (near misses) reported?
+Which states have the highest and lowest drone incidents (near misses) reported?

-In the period from May 1, 2016, to May 9, 2017, the FAA recorded 2,092 incidents where drones intruded into commercial airspace or were flown dangerously close to commercial aircraft.
+From May 1, 2016, to May 9, 2017, the FAA recorded 2,092 incidents in which drones intruded into commercial airspace or were flown dangerously close to commercial aircraft.

 Key Takeaways on Drone Incidents by State:

-California is the leader in drone incidents reported, with almost 18% of the total recorded.
+California is the leader in drone incidents reported, with almost 18% recorded.

 The remaining members of the top five states with high drone incidents are Florida, New York, Texas, and New Jersey at number 5.

-These top 5 states accounted for almost 52% of the drone incidents reported.
-California, Florida, New York, and Texas were all states among the top 5 in number of drone registrations, suggesting a correlation between the number of registrations and incidents.
+These top five states accounted for almost 52% of the drone incidents reported.
+California, Florida, New York, and Texas were all among the top five in drone registrations, suggesting a correlation between the number of registrations and incidents.

 The five states with the lowest number of drone incidents reported were North Dakota, Nebraska, West Virginia, Delaware, and Wyoming.

-There were no incidents reported in Wyoming.
-It was the only state with a flawless drone flying record during the period.
+Wyoming did not report any incidents.
+It was the only state with a flawless drone flying record during this period.

 Which states have the safest/unsafest drone flyers?

-In the US Territory, there were 2.25 incidents reported for every thousand drone registrations overall.
+In the US Territory, 2.25 incidents were reported for every thousand drone registrations.

 That incident rate appears lower than the rate we think should be used.